Potts model on recursive lattices: some new exact results: Further examples

-In this section, we will present a system which is quite interesting since it discloses a possibility to further extend these results.
-Up to now, we have only analyzed cases in which the lattice has a periodic recursive symmetry, namely the recursive steps to construct the lattice are ``always the same" as in the cases of strip lattices as well as ornamented strip lattices.
-Indeed, these are the most analyzed cases in the literature.
-On the other hand, the key idea of the present method also works for recursive non-periodic lattices.
-We will now show how to apply the present formalism to these cases as well.
+Up to now, we have only analyzed cases in which the lattice has a periodic recursive symmetry, namely always there is a layer (composite or not) that is periodically repeated.
+However the key idea of the present method also works for recursive non-periodic lattices.

-An interesting example is the lattice depicted in the Fig. \ref{n-dep}.
-The resulting linear system will indeed have an $n$-dependent transfer matrix,
+As a simple example let us consider the lattice depicted in the Fig. \ref{n-dep}.
+The resulting linear system will indeed have an $n$-dependent transfer matrix\footnote{It is worth to note that in the present example each layer can be contracted to just a single edge, by using the usual "series reduction" principle, however there is possible to consider more complicated cases in which that reduction procedure in no longer applicable.},

 with,

 where $T(n)$ stands for the partition function of the ring with $n$ vertices given by

 The $n$-dependence in (\ref{matrixn}) is a manifestation of the fact that each new layer in the lattice is not the same as the previous one.
 Nevertheless, it is possible to apply the method in exactly the same way as before.
 The vector of the partition function can be written in the form